wanderdust/newsletter/content/posts/013_qwerty_to_dvorak/index.md

 - Suprisingly, I tend to do better when I’m typing and my brain is thinking about something else.
 I’m pretty sure that I type faster than my score in monkeytype, but we’ll never know.
 The more I focus the more mistakes I make.

 **Week ...**
 - Its been at least 4 weeks since my last entry.
 I have stopped trying to improve my speed, it is good enough by this point (60s or so).
-THe only thing I want now is to re-learn Qwerty, but I cannot be bothered!
+The only thing I want now is to re-learn Qwerty, but I cannot be bothered!

 ---